kubeflow/kfp-tekton/samples/kfp-user-guide/README.md

 ### 2. Upload Pipelines Using the `kfp_tekton.TektonClient` in Python

-To begin with, we first need to declare our TektonClient:
+To begin, we first need to declare our TektonClient:
 - For single user:
 ```python
 from kfp_tekton import TektonClient